 6. Alor Street Food Market

-It opens every day after 5 pm and it is a must stop for everyone who wants to try the amazing local cuisine.
-Street food is the best way to eat in KL, it gives you the real taste of the city.
+Alor Street Food Market is a mut stop for foodies during these 2 days in Kuala Lumpur.
+This place opens every day after 5 pm.
+Street food is the best way to eat in Kuala Lumpur, it gives you the real taste of the city.
 Malaysian cuisine is influenced by many cultures (i.e. Arab, Indian, Chinese, etc).
 You can experience it all at the Alor Street Food Market.
 Be ready, it can get really finger-licking.